Cprime50/Dpj-Blog/exampleSite/content/blog/Unable-to-locate-package-linux.md

 ---
-title: "Unable to Locate package, apt-get install, Linux.
-Different ways to actually fix"
+title: "Fixing "Unable to locate package" Error in Linux: Alternative Solutions for apt-get install"
 description: "The issue is quite straight Forward but can occur for variety of reasons, but generally it just means the package you are trying to install is not found in any of the repositorys"
 image: "images/post/linux.jpeg"
 date: 2023-11-02T18:19:25+06:00